pingcap/docs-cn/system-variables.md

 <CustomContent platform="tidb">

-- This variable is used to configure the different cluster IDs in a [bi-direcional replication](/ticdc/manage-ticdc.md#bi-directional-replication) cluster.
+- This variable is used to configure the different cluster IDs in a [bi-directional replication](/ticdc/manage-ticdc.md#bi-directional-replication) cluster.

 </CustomContent>